swanframe/crm/README.md

 Currently, there are no automated tests.
 You can manually test the application by:
 - Logging in and out.
-- Performing CRUD operations on customers, stores, and users (Admin role required for some actions).
+- Performing CRUD operations on customers, stores, reservations, and users (Admin role required for some actions).
 - Associating customers with stores and vice versa.
+- Creating, editing, and deleting reservations.

 ## License